jordanph/kafka-schema-cli/README.md

 # schema-registry-cli

-Small command line tool written in Rust to validate and migrate avro schema files to a deployed [Confluent Schema Registry](https://github.com/confluentinc/schema-registry).
+Small command line tool written in Rust to deploy topics, and validate and migrate avro schema files to a deployed [Confluent Schema Registry](https://github.com/confluentinc/schema-registry).

 ## Development